Alchemication/GrandLord/README.md

 Generic Terms (MVC)
 ======================
 1. Model handles all our database/business logic.
 Using the model we connect to our database and provide an abstraction layer.
+All models need to extend
+AbstractModel.
-2. Single Controller represents one use case and controls relation between URLs and app logic
+2. Single Controller represents one use case and controls relation between URLs and app logic.
+ALl controllers need to extend the AbstractController.
 3. View represents our presentation i.e our HTML/XML/JSON code.

 Project Structure